Tianbo-Qiu/Vim/README.md

 Nvim Treesitter for syntax highlighting which needs to be installed and enabled for each language.

 ## Change logs
+Sun Feb  6 14:07:54 PST 2022
+- Enable format on save for Java

 Sat Jan  1 09:58:23 PST 2022
 - Add Java support
 - Format on save for C++